COMMON NAME: Rough-legged hawk

 RAPTOR CENTER DATA:

-A few rough-legged hawks are admitted to the clinic each winter, but it is never a common patient.
+A few rough-legged hawks are admitted to the clinic each winter, but it is not considered a common patient.

-The rough-legged hawk is not listed as a species of special concern in the United States.
+The rough-legged hawk is not afforded any special conservation status in the United States.